madeleinevlt/Fold_U/README.md

 ## Documentation

-The documentation of our program, generated with Sphinx and Read The Docs theme, is accessible at the following address:
+The documentation of our program is generated with Sphinx and Read The Docs theme and is accessible at the following address:
 [https://meetu-masterstudents.github.io/Fold_U/](https://meetu-masterstudents.github.io/Fold_U/)

 ## Authors